 You have article(s) you wish to have your class read.
-The libraries have a copyright-neutral solution—using Lehigh Links (SFX).
+The libraries have a copyright-neutral solution—using Lehigh Links.
 The durable Link connects directly to the article in a library subscription journal from on or off campus.
-You can also bookmark the Lehigh Link (SFX).
-Use of SFX provides valuable use data to librarian collection managers!
+You can also bookmark the Lehigh Link.
+Use of Lehigh Links provides valuable use data to librarian collection managers!

 A Lehigh Link may be posted to a course in Course Site, included in an e-mail or added to any HTML document.
 The link may be generated by using a research database such as Article First, Google Scholar or the Citation Linker.
-Almost all library resources, including RefWorks@Lehigh, are "SFX enabled."
+Almost all library resources, including RefWorks@Lehigh, are open URL enabled.

 It is preferable to use a research database since accurate, complete bibliographic data helps you to create a Lehigh Link more readily.
 For additional help on creating Lehigh Links, contact your librarian or instructional technologist.

-Directions for capturing Lehigh Links (SFX) for course readings:
+Directions for capturing Lehigh Links for course readings:

-Here is an example of a Lehigh Links (SFX).
+Here is an example of a Lehigh Links.
 Click on journal article title for the Lehigh Link.

 El-Aasser, M S, R Hu, V L Dimonie, and L H Sperling.
 1999.
 "Morphology, design and characterization of IPN-containing structured latex particles for damping applications".
 Colloids and Surfaces.
 A, Physicochemical and Engineering Aspects.
 153 (1): 241.

 "Review articles" can play an important role as course reading assignments--or for students to use when they are doing research papers or projects.
 Such articles give a bird's eye view of the latest developments in a field or niche within a field.
 They can contain valuable bibliography.

 The titles of these articles often have a more generic quality than the titles of articles reporting very specific research findings.
 For example, compare these titles: